BlueSkyDefender/Depth3D/README.md

 Also if some how you get it working When the game Saves You have to recheck the 3D shader.
 This is where a Defaults.ini will come in handy.

-Games Not working in Reshade 3.0 That Worked in 2.0
+Games Not working in Reshade 3.0
 ======================================================================================================================================
 crosire's ReShade version '3.0.0.81'